 Another key to a financially happy retirement?
 Reduce as much of your consumer debt as possible.
 You do not want to take credit card debt with you into your retirement years.
 Make sure, then, to do everything you can to pay off your high-interest-rate credit cards before you leave the workforce.

 Working longer is another important strategy.
-If you can work past your full retirement age -- whether that age is 65 or 66 -- you'll have more time to pay off debts and sock away savings.
-You'll also boost the size of your monthly Social Security benefit.
-The longer you work -- until the age of 70 -- the larger your monthly benefit will be.
+If you can work past your full retirement age -- whether that age is 65 or 66 -- you will have more time to pay off debts and sock away savings.
+You will also boost the size of your monthly Social Security benefit.
+The longer you work -- until the age of 70 -- the more significant your monthly benefit will be.

 You might also choose to take on a part-time job after you retire.
-This extra income can help you cover basic expenses and keep you from dipping into your savings.
+This extra income can help you cover necessary expenses and keep you from dipping into your savings.